 Get a 360-degree glimpse of Wellington from Mount Victoria.

 Though Wellington’s city is snuggled amid hills and almost any peak would offer great views of the city, none marches Mount Victoria’s views.
 Standing at 196 meters high, Mount Vic forms a part of the Southern Walkway path and offers some striking vistas of the city and harbor and the hills and ocean.

 You can either walk or drive up the mountain.

 What makes this zoo one of a kind is home to some of the world’s endangered species.
 Located a few kilometers from Wellington city center, the zoo is tasked with ensuring the animals here are happy, and their welfare is taken care of first.

 The zoo is home to most than 500 animals, including giraffes, kiwi birds, penguins, and orangutans.

 Located on Barnett Street, this Wellington’s oldest open market is usually colorful on Sunday mornings with stallholders and vendors in food trucks selling various local produce, including cheese, flowers, spices, bread, and a wide range of seafood.

-More than twenty-thousand people flock the market every Sunday.
+More than twenty thousand people flock to the market every Sunday.

 Visit Matiu Island